linnarsson-lab/cytograph2/README.md

 ### Setting up the build folder

 1. Create a build folder (full path `{build}`), and in this folder create a subfolder `punchcards`.
+Check out the [punchcards](https://github.com/linnarsson-lab/punchcards) repository for examples of punchcards.

 2. Optionally create a file in the build folder called `config.yaml`, with content similar to the global config file (`~/.cytograph`).
 Any setting given in the build-specific config file will override the corresponding setting in the global config.
 For example, to use a different auto-annotation for a build, `config.yaml` would be give like so:

 ```
 paths: